-13. Select reagent A to obtain 2 from 9.
+13. Select the right set(s) of conditions A to obtain 2.

-$H_2$ , Pd/C
+H 2 , Pd/C

 K 2 CO 3 , HF

 HCOOH, H 2 O

 $BF_3 \cdot OEt_2$

-14. If the bromine is not present in compound 1, another stereoisomer would be obtained in addition to 2.
-Draw the 3D structure of this stereoisomer, presuming the stereoselectivity of the reactions in the synthesis is the same, and the same number of equivalents of reagents are used.
-Choose the relationship of this stereoisomer with 2.
+14. If the bromine is not present in compound 1, in addition to 2, another stereoisomer would be obtained.
+Considering that the stereoselectivity of the reactions that take place in the synthesis remains unchanged and that the following steps involve the same number of equivalents as for 2, draw the 3D structure of this stereoisomer and give its relationship with 2.